Confidential

 UW Concern: AI-driven consumer decisions without compliance framework.
 Investigation defense costs escalate fast with multi-state AG coordination.

-Quote Posture:PROCEED WITH CONDITIONS - conditional on compliance docs and trigger clarity Wording Review:Regulatory defense triggers (investigation vs. enforcement), entity scope, defense cost caps, multi-state coordination Clears Condition:Regulatory compliance framework reviewed by external counsel, or signed legal opinion on state AI law alignment
+Quote Posture:PROCEED WITH CONDITIONS - conditional on compliance docs and trigger clarity Wording Review:Investigation and enforcement trigger language, entity scope, defense cost caps, multi-state coordination Clears Condition:Documented compliance framework or external legal/compliance review addressing applicable AI-related requirements

 AI-Driven Price DiscriminationElevated